One Blog |January 11, 2024 | Blog

 And it’s only going to get worse, especially for wine.

-Here’s one reason why, according to Wines and Vines.
-(Note 1) The total number of North American wineries grew from 6,357 in 2009 to 7,498 in 2012 - Over 18% growth.
-When you include wineries from Canada and Mexico, that number grows to 8,046.
+Here’s one reason why, according to IBIS World, the market size of the US Wineries industry increased 4.4% in 2023 - Continuing a multi-year trend.
 The point is: The market for wine, spirits and beer is said to be “oversaturated”, meaning the majority of products coming to, and already on the market, will likely be unseen and therefore from a perception standpoint they simply don’t exist.

 How To Be Seen?
 Establish (and then track) your 'POS Marketing Mix'